LIFT: Local Investment, Local Fun, Local Transformation.

 So you’ve been to the Akron Art Museum and Stan Hywet.
 What about the John Brown House, the oldest home in Akron?
 How about the Akron Children’s Museum, the National Museum of Psychology, or the Akron Sound Museum?

 This month, go to a museum, historic building, or local history exhibit you’ve never seen before.
-We’ll release details of our October event later this year.
+We’re still finalizing our October event, but will have details for you soon.

 NOVEMBER: Learn at the library.

 Libraries are so much more than places to check out books.
 They’re full of opportunities to learn, create, and work.
 At the Downtown branch, visitors have access to an audio recording studio, a 3D printer, and a button-maker.
 Branch libraries offer classes on knitting, growing herbs, and much more.
 Many branches are looking for volunteers.

 In November, go to the library and learn something new.
 We’ll release details of our November event later in the year.